Night action of 1/2 December 1917: Passchendaele salient

 The British salient was about 3000 yd deep, 1000 yd wide and was overlooked from German positions at Westroosebeke to the north, the highest point on Passchendaele Ridge.
 The Ravebeek stream, flowing from the church ruins in Passchendaele to Zonnebeke had overflowed and become another swamp of decomposing flesh and detritus.
 Troops had to struggle through miles of barbed wire, tree stumps, a swamp of rotting corpses, shell craters full of bodies and broken equipment.
 The ground was glutinous and also slippery; when trodden on, gas fumes rose to mix with the stench of the dead.
 The mud held men's boots so tight that they had to be pulled free and if a soldier tried to detour, he could disappear in the mud or blunder into German positions.

 There was one duckboard track into the salient, easily visible to German observers and under frequent shell and gas bombardments.
 Roads from Broodseinde and Zonnebeke were also constantly fired on.
 When the 33rd Division took over from the 3rd Canadian Division on 6 November, the only places proof against German shells were captured pillboxes and blockhouses.
 The locations of these structures were obvious to the Germans, who continuously bombarded them with gas shell, making them near uninhabitable.

 Once the British plan to continue the advance to Westroosebeke had been cancelled, the salient was fortified against a possible German attack and troops were crammed into it.
 To provide shelter, the VIII Corps HQ had two shafts dug with galleries at the bottom big enough for two companies in each.
 Primus shaft was dug on the Keerselaarhoek rise next to the Passchendaele road and the other shaft was excavated at Crest Farm, the assembly area for troops who were to be ready to counter a German attack.
 The shelters needed continuous pumping but still had about a foot of water in them and were overrun by rats.
 Engineers and pioneers managed to double the duckboard track and as troops were relieved they were formed into working parties to complete the "mule track", about 3 km long, from Frost House to Tyne Cottages (Tyne Cot).

 When the new track was finished, wagon drivers and mule attendants ran the gauntlet of German artillery to deliver supplies, sometimes adding to the corpses on either side.
-A Decouville track (light railway) was built and provided a near-regular service with six to eight wagons, which moved so quietly that the drivers avoided most of the German shelling.
+A Decauville track (light railway) was built and provided a near-regular service with six to eight wagons, which moved so quietly that the drivers avoided most of the German shelling.
 British and Dominion mining companies built many more concrete, gas-proof dug outs but the Germans added a nose irritant to the normal phosgene gas, which was indistinguishable; sometimes the irritant induced soldiers to remove the mask, unaware that they were breathing phosgene as well.
 Sometimes, having walked back from Passchendaele, a soldier would drop dead at the canteen in Ypres town square.